Villanova University is a Roman Catholic liberal arts institution in eastern Pennsylvania.

 Established by the Brothers of the Order of St. Augustin, Villanova describes itself as Augustinian.
 The university’s main landmark is the 137-foot Saint Thomas Villanova Church, built in 1887.
 Its campus comprises more than 250 acres.

-Singer Don McLean, who is best known for 1971 hits American Pie and Vincent, went to Villanova, as did Jill Biden, the second lady of the United States throughout Barack Obama’s presidency, and Maria Bello, the actor who starred in Coyote Ugly, A History of Violence and The Cooler among other films.
+Singer-songwriters Don Mclean and Jim Croce went to Villanova, as did Jill Biden, the second lady of the United States throughout Barack Obama’s presidency, and Maria Bello, the actor who starred in Coyote Ugly, A History of Violence and The Cooler among other films.